julzaza/wildwitchherbs/_posts/2025-07-07-never-burn-herbs.md

 ## Not All Herbs Are Meant for Fire

 In traditional cultures, **fire was not neutral**.
-Smoke carried offerings, prayers, warnings — and sometimes illness or death.
+Smoke carried offerings, prayers, warnings; and sometimes illness or death.

 Folk traditions across Europe, Asia, the Americas, and the Middle East recognized **four reasons** an herb should never be burned: